vjeffrey/mario-meets-inspec/README.md

 ## Step Ten: Profile Inheritance; Vendoring a profile
 ### Give me alllll the profiles, alll the power!
 Alll of it!!!
 #### (see controls/example_tests.rb)
+#### Pro tip: --overwrite allows you to overwrite an already-vendored profile
 #### Pro tip: --no-create-lockfile skips the lockfile creation
 ```
 depends: